noagonzale38/docs/src/dashboard/tickets.md

 The unique identification number of the ticket will display.

 ## Panel
-The reaction panel name of the ticket will display.
+The ticket panel name of the ticket will display.
-- *Learn more about Reaction Panels [here](./reaction-panels.md).*
+- *Learn more about Ticket Panels [here](./reaction-panels.md).*

 ## User
 The user who opened the ticket will display.